Carl DeMaio: KOGO radio host

+In addition to offering commentary on news and politics as a traditional radio host, DeMaio has used his radio show platform to promote and advance a number of political causes and campaigns.
+In January 2018 DeMaio signed a new five-year contract with KOGO.
+In August 2019, he took a leave of absence to launch his 2020 Congressional race and began airing his own Podcast as a way to stay connected with his followers.

+Podcasts and leave from radio

+"The Carl DeMaio Show" ran from 2019 to 2020 as an audio-only show for one to two episodes a week and was available on platforms such as Spotify and Apple Podcasts.
+DeMaio returned to KOGO after the March 2020 Primary Election.

+In January 2023, DeMaio rebooted his podcast as "Reform California with Carl DeMaio" — this time as a videocast with a primary focus on YouTube streaming.

+In December 2023, DeMaio again took a leave from KOGO to launch his 2024 Assembly race, but continued his Podcast as a way to stay connected with his followers.

+"Reform California with Carl DeMaio" has over 100,000 subscribers on YouTube as of November 2024.

 Political career

 San Diego City Council

 DeMaio ran for the termed-out Brian Maienschein's District 5 San Diego City Council seat in the nonpartisan 2008 election.
 At the time, District 5 included the neighborhoods of Rancho Bernardo, Carmel Mountain Ranch, Sabre Springs, Mira Mesa, Sorrento Mesa, Scripps Ranch, and San Pasqual Valley.

 He won the seat in the June primary election, defeating his opponent, former Solana Beach Fire Chief George K. George, with 66% of the vote.
 DeMaio was the first openly gay man to be elected to the council, and the first Italian American elected to office in the city of San Diego since the 1930s.

 As a council member, DeMaio was vice chair of three committees: the Natural Resources and Culture Committee, the Budget and Finance Committee, and the Audit Committee.

 While a member of the City Council, DeMaio released a number of studies and proposals on city employee compensation packages and pension benefits, arguing that salaries and benefits of city employees should be reduced to levels consistent with the local labor market.
 He opposed a proposal to build a new San Diego central library, saying the city could not afford it.

 DeMaio also proposed a Sunshine Act, which passed the City Council with unanimous support.
 The ordinance imposed new disclosure and transparency reforms on city government.